ropensci-archive/roweb2/content/about.md

 +++
-title = "About rOpenSci"
+title = "About us"
-description = "Our vision and mission" partials = ["about.html"]
+description = "rOpenSci's vision and mission, team, and collaborators" partials = ["about.html"]
 +++